If you are a beginner to intermediate tennis player, then a tennis pusher/moonballer can be one of the most frustrating players to play against.

 You will usually find that pushers will be able to hit a good lob and/or moon ball so it is important that you develop a powerful and consistent overhead to medicate this.

-If you can’t put balls away with your overhead, then pushers will keep using the lob to neutralise the point and will wait until you make an error on one of your overheads.
+If you can’t put balls away with your overhead, then pushers will keep using the lob to neutralize the point and will wait until you make an error on one of your overheads.

 Not having a good overhead is one of the main reasons recreational players struggle against pushers.